RyanBrooke/Titanium_Microstructure_Analysis/README.md

 This repository is provided as a step-by-step guide to train a U-net within a python environment for the purpose of extracting microstructural data from α+β titanium alloys.
 Once trained, the model implementation will provide the α-phase fraction, average α-lath width and average phase transition width using an intersection method.

-## Abstract
-Microstructural characteristics play a significant role in the mechanical properties of metals.
-The scale and morphology of secondary phases significantly affect strength, ductility, fatigue, isotropy, fracture and impact toughness.
-Quantifying characteristics of the secondary phase can be important in designing for desired mechanical properties and can dictate manufacturing and processing.
-A specific case exists in α+β titanium alloys, where α and β phase fraction along with α-lath width will dictate subsequent properties [1, 2].
-A standard exists for the quantification of α-lath width (ASTM E112), however is based on arduous grid placements and intercept counts.
-Karra et al. [3] suggests a more automated method, using OpenCV within the Python environment to filter the images and then provide a measurement of the average α lath width.
-This method requires tuning of filter parameters, such as denoising and thresholding settings which are dependent on the quality and contrast of the input images.

-Mongkhonthanaphon and Limpiyakorn [4] demonstrate the applicability and accuracy of using a U-net in segmenting microstructure of Ti-6Al-4V.
-The U-net was originally designed for biomedical image segmentation and found to require much fewer annotated training samples [5].
-Microstructure can resemble biological cell structures and is therefore a prime candidate for similar image segmentation techniques.

-This repository is provided as a step-by-step guide to train a U-net within a python environment for the purpose of extracting microstructural data from α+β titanium alloys.
-The benefit of this following method is that while bulk thresholding can work generally well when tuned correctly, its accuracy drops significantly once variability is introduced to the input micrographs.
-The U-Net method solves this by allowing for training on image sections with varying morphology and contrast, leading to much higher accuracy and robust identification.

-This methodology uses small segments of micrographs, carefully threshold to create matching mask files, to train a fully convoluted neural network architecture for semantic image segmentation, a U-net.
-It has been found that with the careful selection of training segments, this method is more robust and requires less tuning than previous methods.
-This mitigates much of the inconsistency associated with tuning parameters, instead this method trains the U-net to recognize morphology from different contrasted images through iteration of training.

 ## Methodology
 ### 1. Training data preparation